khurramjaved96/mrcl/README.md

 ### Evaluating MRCL Representations
 We provide trained models at https://drive.google.com/drive/folders/1vHHT5kxtgx8D4JHYg25iA-C31O5OjAQz?usp=sharing which can be used to evaluate performance on the continual learning benchmarks.

-To evaluate performance on omniglot test trajectories of omniglot run:
+To evaluate performance on test trajectories of omniglot run:
 ``` bash
 python evaluate_classification.py --rln 6 --model ./trained_models/split_omniglot_mrcl.model --name Omni_test_traj --test --runs 50
 ```

-Exclude the --test argument to report result on training trajectories (Used to measure forgetting).
+Exclude the --test argument to get result on training trajectories (Used to measure forgetting).

 Results will be stored in a json file in "../results/DDMonthYYYY/Omniglot/eval/Omni_test_traj_0"